metabase/metabase/docs/questions/query-builder/expressions/now.md

 | Boolean                 | ❌                   |
 | JSON                    | ❌                   |

-This table uses `timestamp` and `datetime` interchangeably---just make sure that your dates and times aren't stored as strings or numbers in your database.
+This table uses `timestamp` and `datetime` interchangeably.
+If your dates and times are stored as strings or numbers in your database, you can [cast them to datetimes](../data-modeling/metadata-editing#casting-to-a-specific-data-type) from the Data Model page.

 ## Limitations

-`now` might not actually be _now_ if you don't live in the same timezone as your Metabase report timezone.
+`now` might not actually be _now_ (in your local time) if you don't live in the same timezone as your Metabase [report timezone](../configuring-metabase/settings#report-timezone).

 ## Related functions